nacht-falter/aikido-course-website-django/README.md

 - The homepage includes information about the website's purpose and a short description.

 ###### Tasks
-- Add description of the organisation and the purpose of the website to the home page template
+- Add description of the organization and the purpose of the website to the home page template

 <hr>